 Morgan Stanley may provide insurance companies and other service providers with the opportunity to purchase supplemental sales data analytics.
-The fee amount depends on the level of data provided.
-Insurance companies may also purchase sales data analytics from Morgan Stanley on other financial products offered on the platform.
+The amount of the fees depends on the level of data provided.
+Should an insurance company offer other financial products, insurance companies may purchase sales data analytics from Morgan Stanley on those products as well.